 Lastly, please give yourself some credit by giving that "LIKE" button a click after reading this chapter!
 I'm always interested to know who's following me and I'd absolutely love it if we could start a conversation too!
 Likes and Comments will give points to your Honeyfeed badge, so make me recognize your mark by doing at least one of those two!
 I'll be singing your name in praise if you do both! ;)

-With their backs facing each other, Lucas and Rio were given their own privacy as they put their clothes back on.
-After what happened between them, both had to agree they already saw enough exposure for one night, and there was no need for more.
+With their backs facing each other, Lucas and Rio were each given their own privacy as they put their clothes back on.
+After what happened between them, both had to agree their young minds saw enough exposure for one night.

-“You better not try anything again when we go back to sleep,” Rio warned, slipping back into her kimono before fashioning her sash into a ribbon behind her waist and tying it.
+“You better not try anything again when we go back to sleep,” Rio warned, slipping her kimono back on before fashioning its sash into a ribbon behind her waist and tying it.

-Lucas clicked his tongue, his face compressing into annoyance.
+Lucas clicked his tongue, his face compressing from annoyance.
 He was searching through the pile of folded clothes in his closet for a new sweater to replace the blood-stained one he was wearing.
-From the way the smell would tickle his nose, the scent of iron and copper was something he just didn’t enjoy; at least the blood on his jogging pants was too far for him to smell.
+The scent of iron and copper tickling his nose was something he just didn’t enjoy; at least the blood on his jogging pants was too far for him to smell.

-He and Rio probably would have been sleeping soundly hours ago if it weren’t for her suddenly trying to invade his side of the bed.
+He and Rio probably would’ve been sleeping soundly hours ago if it weren’t for her suddenly trying to invade his side of the bed.
 Now that Lucas thought about it, it was like Rio was sleepwalking.
-Her timing to do that was almost perfect as it happened not long after he did what he could to help himself fall asleep.
+Her timing was almost perfect as it happened not long after he did what he could to help himself fall asleep.

-Just as Rio finished climbing to her side of the bed near a window with Lucas set to follow, the distinctive ring of the doorbell reached his ears right when he was about to lift one more leg to the mattress.
+Just as Rio finished climbing to her side of the bed closest to a window with Lucas set to follow, the distinctive ring of the doorbell reached his ears right when he was about to lift one more leg to the mattress.

-“Great, I was so close to thinking this wouldn’t be happening,” Lucas grumbled as he dragged himself to exit his room and go downstairs.
-The last Rio saw when she got up to check was the door closing on her.
+“Great.
+I was so close to thinking this wouldn’t be happening,” Lucas grumbled as he dragged himself to exit his room and go downstairs.
+The last of what Rio saw when she got up to check was the door closing shut.

 After going down the last step of the stairs, the rings to the doorbell became more frequent.
 They sounded so annoying, Lucas contemplated shutting up the one trying to summon him, with an angry fist.
 It was all thanks to his crankiness from not sleeping at the hour that he had this mindset.
 Still, he knew what was waiting outside, so he put on the friendliest face he could manage before answering the door.
 Of course, he hid his eyes behind his thick hair bangs first.
 Now wasn’t a good time to freak anyone out.